 Code Text

-H301 Toxic if swallowed.

-H311 Toxic in contact with skin.

 H317 May cause an allergic skin reaction.

-H331 Toxic if inhaled.

 H351 Suspected of causing cancer.

 H372 Causes damage to organs through prolonged or repeated exposure.

-H373 May cause damage to organs through prolonged or repeated exposure.

 H412 Harmful to aquatic life with long lasting effects.

 Disclaimer

 The information given in this SDS is based on the present level of our knowledge and experience.
 This information is believed to be accurate as of the revision date shown above.
 However, no warranty, expressed or implied, is given.
 Because the conditions or methods of use are beyond KOBE STEEL, LTD.'s control, we assume no liability resulting from the use of this product.
 Regulatory requirements are subject to change and may differ between various locations.
 Compliance with all applicable Federal, State, Provincial, and local laws and regulations remain the responsibility of the user.
 If necessary, consult an industrial hygienist or other expert to understand this information and safeguard the environment and protect workers from potential hazards associated with the handling or use of this product.